The Genetic Basis of Cancer

 - Type of examination

-- To understand the contents of the class, students should have a solid background on General Biology, Genetics, Cell Biology, Biocemistry, Organic Chemistry, Molecular Biology, Molecular Genetics.
+- To understand the contents of the class, students should have a solid background on General Biology, Genetics, Cell Biology, Molecular Biology, Molecular Genetics.

 Sommario del corso

 The class aims at teaching students on the molecular basis of human cancer onset and progression.
 In particular, the course is focused on the most common genetic alterations (somatic mutations, genetic amplifications, deletions and translocations) present in solid tumors.
 Moreover, the course elaborates in depth about proto-oncogenes, oncogenes and tumor suppressor genes.
-Other discussed subjects are also the tissue specificity of the mutational profile of cancer genes, mutational signatures and the role of genome instability in tumor progression.
+Other discussed subjects are also the tissue specificity of the mutational profile of cancer genes and the role of genome instability in tumor progression.
 Notions about causes and mechanisms regulating cell transdifferentiation in physiology and pathology as initial steps of cancer onset are reviewed.
-Finally, the role of genomic alterations in personalized cancer target therapy are examined, alongside the use of preclinical models and biomarkers to identify cancer patients likely to respond to personalized treatments.
+Finally, the role of genomic alterations in personalized cancer target therapy are examined.

 Results of learning outcomes